 Even veterans who lose a VA-backed mortgage to foreclosure can still be eligible for another.

-You can talk with a Veterans United loan specialist at 1-800-VA-LOANS to get a sense of your purchasing power and what might be possible using your hard-earned home loan benefits.
+You can talk with a Veterans United loan specialist to get a sense of your purchasing power and what might be possible using your hard-earned home loan benefits.